First Year Advising Options

 Freshmen choose from two different styles of advising:

-- Freshman advising that involves academic credit (Freshman Advising Seminars and some Learning Communities)
+- Advising that involves academic credit (Advising Seminars and some Learning Communities)

-- Freshman advising that offers no credit (Traditional Advising and some Learning Communities).
+- Advising that offers no credit (Traditional Advising and some Learning Communities).